23 Photos Showing Kate Middleton’s Stunning Transformation Since Becoming a Royal

 Prada plus platforms

-At the Charity Polo Match at Cirencester, Britain on June 7, 2009, which Kate attended with Prince William, Kate wears a casual outfit accessorized with a Prada handbag, upping her casual fashion quotient significantly from previous years.
-That said, she’s wearing platform shoes, which Queen Elizabeth II reportedly discourages members of the royal family from wearing (remember, Kate’s not yet a member of the royal family in 2009).
-Here’s the surprising drink you should never serve the Duchess of Cambridge.
+At the Charity Polo Match at Cirencester, Britain on June 7, 2009, which Kate attended with Prince William, Kate wears a casual outfit accessorized with a Prada handbag and platform shoes, upping her casual fashion quotient significantly from previous years.
+Today, here’s a possible trick behind how Kate manages to wear heels all the time.

 A royal fiancé makes her debut

 In October 2010, Prince William proposed marriage to Miss Catherine Middleton, and she accepted.
-On December 18, the future royal spouse makes her debut as a royal fiancé at the Teenage Cancer Trust Christmas Spectacular and Reception in Norfolk, Britain.
+On December 18, the future royal spouse makes her debut as a royal fiancée at the Teenage Cancer Trust Christmas Spectacular and Reception in Norfolk, Britain.
 Reflecting her new status as a presumptive member of the royal family, she dresses the part in an elegant black and white dress by designer Alice Temperley and black velvet jacket, accessorized with what will become her signature handbag look (a small clutch), sheer black stockings, and dainty pumps.
+This is the clever trick Kate Middleton uses to repeat her outfits.

 Two more weddings